phone: + 33 (0) 69 33 23

 Since then I've been focusing on maize as a model species.
 I investigated the influence of recombination and selection in shaping patterns of nucleotide and microsatellite diversity in this species.
 I worked both: at a small scale in between two loci, one has been subjected to strong selection during domestication and the other has been involved in climate adaptation; and at a broader scale considering multiple loci.
 In particular, I developed a multilocus model to investigate the impact of demography (domestication bottleneck) on diversity and long distance linkage disequilibrium.
 This model was applied in a large dataset to identify loci under selection in maize.
 Because increase in starch content is considered as a major domestication trait, I studied the evolution of multigene families encoding enzymes of the starch biosynthesis pathway.
 The aim was to characterize the forces that primarly determine the fate of duplicated genes, and to describe the patterns of expression and variability of these duplicates in maize and its wild progenitors - the teosintes.
 I worked on questions related to genome size variation within and among species in the Zea genus, both from a genomic - Transposable Element (TE) content - and an ecological perspective.

 I am currently working on three main projects.
 The first project concerns the characterization of European maize, its demographic and adaptive history linked to recent introduction(s) at the end of the 15th century.
 We have generated whole-genome sequencing (WGS) of 67 maize genomes.
-The second project aims at investigating the genetic basis of local adaptation in teosinte populations along altitudinal gradients with a special emphasis on TEs.
-Using WGS, we want to unravel the demographic history of teosintes and to identify the determinants of adaptation.
+The second project aims at investigating the genetic bases of local adaptation in teosinte populations along altitudinal gradients with a special emphasis on TEs.
 The focus of the third project is the study of the maize floral transition network.
-A main objective is to identify the (epi)mutations involved in an experimental evolution setting in which divergent selection for flowering time has been applied for over 15 generations.Current collaborators on those projects include
+A main objective is to identify the (epi)mutations involved in an experimental evolution setting in which divergent selection for flowering time has been applied for over 20 generations.Current collaborators on those projects include

 Former master student M. Mollion